Ossining, New York: History

 In 1685, Frederick Philipse bought the area which presently constitutes the Town of Ossining from the Sint Sinck, a Munsee-speaking Lenape people.
 His Manor extended from Spuyten Duyvil Creek on the border between present-day Manhattan and the Bronx to the Croton River.
 The last Lord of the Manor, Frederick Philipse III, was a Loyalist in the American Revolutionary War who fled to England.
 The State of New York confiscated the manor in 1779.

 In 1813, the village of Sing Sing was incorporated.
 Sing Sing Prison, now known as Sing Sing Correctional Facility, which is a maximum-security prison, opened in 1826.
 The prison was opened to replace the Newgate Prison, located in New York City.
 In 1845, the New York State Legislature created a new town out of the northern part of what had been the Town of Mount Pleasant.
 A local Indian authority suggested the town be named Ossinsing, a different form of the name Sing Sing.
 One year later the last "s" was removed for ease in pronunciation.
 In 1901, to prevent confusion of goods made in the village with Sing Sing prison-made items, local officials had the village name changed to Ossining as well.

 In 1902 an area southeast of the village of Ossining, then known as Whitson's Corners, was incorporated as the village of Briarcliff Manor.

 The Jug Tavern and Scarborough Historic District are listed on the National Register of Historic Places.

+A plaque on the Hudson Hills Golf Course on Croton Dam Road commemorates its pre-WWII history as the Rising Sun Golf & Country Club, the first black-owned and operated golf course in the Tri-State area.
+It is now one of the stops on the African American Heritage Trail of Westchester County.